KP021/EyePad/README.md

 # EyePad
 This library aims to use Eye Tracking to input Num keys on a webpage, demonstrating the feasability of eye-controlled web browsing

+## Problem Background
+People with mobility impairment have been unable to benefit from computing and the internet, even though different solutions exist.
+Most solutions try to solve a part of the problem space and often don't integrate well when combined.
+On the hardware front, assistive devices and game controllers developed by Microsoft and Logitech have been well received by the mobility impairment community.
+Further, the rejection rate of prosthetics among upper limb amputees remain as high as 81 percentage.
+The current landscape calls for a need for an integrated solution that works well across the board.
+With that goal in mind, we decided to develop EyePad, a gaze tracking based Numpad that serves as a proof of concept for future scalable architecture for people with mobility impairment.
+EyePad works on widely available PCs and laptops with webcam and leveraging web technologies unlocks massive future integration possibilities.

 Demo

 ![Video Demo](https://github.com/KP021/InputGazer/blob/main/images/gif_video_demo.gif)